10 Things You Didn't Know About Prosecco

-Spumante is best choice if you’re looking for a fizzier Prosecco.
+Spumante is the best choice if you’re looking for a fizzier Prosecco.
 Frizzante may sound like the fizziest, but it has a milder fizz - and Tranquillo is completely still.

 You may be wondering where Prosecco gets its name from - well, Prosecco is the name of a town in Italy.

-Prosecco was first made in this small town near Trieste, in North East Italy, back in the 16th century.
+Prosecco was first made in this small town near Trieste, in North-East Italy, back in the 16th century.

 However, you may be surprised to know that most people say the best Prosecco can actually be found in the Veneto - the north-eastern east coast of Italy near the Slovenian border.

 The small town lies almost 250 metres above sea level and is a quaint area with picturesque red-tiled farmhouses, beautiful vineyards, and restaurants that boast scenic ocean views.

 6. Prosecco Is Less Likely To Give You A Hangover

 Hangovers can be horrible experiences, and can even lead to you taking a sick-day.

 Well, you’ll be glad to know that Prosecco has less alcohol than others types of wine, which is great if you’re hoping to avoid a hangover.